 This stage essentially involves describing the material to an appropriate level of detail, in order to best inform researchers what the items are before they are fished out of storage for them to see.

 As with the previous two stages, there is no one correct way of describing archives – but there are rules to follow.
-The international standard for archival description has been drawn up to promote consistency when searching across multiple collections around the work.
+The international standard for archival description has been drawn up to promote consistency when searching across multiple collections around the world.
 However, many archive repositories also have their own house rules to better suit their unique collections.

 The essential rule is to describe from the general to the specific.
 If something is true for every item of the collection, then that should be mentioned at the highest level of the hierarchy (Fonds), if something is only true for one batch of files within a series, it should be mentioned at series level.
 If some sections of material are comprised of very varied files, then the description of the section would probably be brief (e.g. FS/2), and more detail added as you described smaller batches within it (e.g. FS/2/2/2).
 You should avoid repeating information unnecessarily, but as most catalogues are now accessed online, you do not know that a researcher who finds a description of a specific file will necessarily read the descriptions at higher levels of the hierarchy.
 Therefore some repetition of essential contextual information can be helpful.